Skip to main content

-Last updated: April 30, 2026
+Last updated: May 29, 2026

 Urgent help in Alabama

-Call 911 first if someone is in danger, has a medical emergency, or may be hurt right now.
 For suspected abuse, neglect, or financial exploitation of an older adult, call the Adult Abuse Hotline at 1-800-458-7214.
-Alabama says reports can be anonymous, and the hotline is open 24 hours a day on the elder abuse page before you decide what to share.
+Alabama says reports may be anonymous, and the state elder abuse page says the hotline is open 24 hours a day.

 For food, rent, utility, shelter, disaster, or local crisis referrals, dial 2-1-1 or text your ZIP code to 898-211.
 The 2-1-1 Alabama service says trained operators are available 24 hours a day.